a-agrz/BISExercice/README.md

 ## Overview

-This project contains a refactored Spark application that performs data enrichment.
+This project contains a refactored Spark application that performs data ingestion and data analaytics.
 Follow the steps below to set up your home directory and run the application.

 ## Prerequisites